 Miss seeing the Great Wall and a park full of elderly dancers?
 Not for all the tea in China, says Jane Labous in Beijing

-‘A Japanese car, American salary, British-style house and a Chinese cook.
+‘A JAPANENESE car, an American salary, a British-style house and a Chinese cook.
 Yes, yes.
 These things make you a rich man in China nowadays.’

 Michelle, a student who guides tourists in her spare time, is telling me about Beijing.
 Her real name isn’t Michelle.
-The Chinese translate their names into English before you even try to pronounce the Chinese version; I find myself having conversations with locals called Henry or Phyllis.
+She tells me that the Chinese translate their names into English before you even try to pronounce the Chinese version; sure enough, I find myself having conversations with locals called Henry or Phyllis.

 We’re having tea in Wanfujing, an area just off Beijing’s glitzy central shopping street where formica-tabled restaurants are doing a fast trade in dumplings, noodles, omelettes and the other fast bites which are the Chinese city boys’ equivalents of a quick sandwich.
 How Deep Is Your Lovedrifts from the kitchen (another puzzling Chinese phenomenon.
 The Beegees track seems to be playing in every restaurant and shop).